 Nearly everything in the Old Town of Tallinn is within walking distance.
 It takes about 20 minutes to walk from one end of the Old Town to the other.
 Tallinn has a good tram system that connects the other neighborhoods.
 There’s also a city bus system.
 I didn’t use either the trams or the buses, as I stayed in the Old Town and walked everywhere!
 The ferry terminal and coach bus station are about a 20-30 minute walk from the Old Town.
 The airport is accessible by public transport with trams.

 I stayed at Knight House Hostel in Tallinn, which I really enjoyed.
-The hostel had a great location in the heart of the Old Town, excellent value for money, and a free breakfast in the morning—that included pancakes!
-I would absolutely stay here again—you can check out my full review here!
+The hostel had a great location in the heart of the Old Town, excellent value for money, and a free breakfast in the morning – that included pancakes!
+You can read my full review here – but unfortunately, they have permanently closed since I stayed.
+I’d recommend the following hostels in Tallin:

 Have you ever been to Tallinn?
 What were your favorite things in the city?